Victor-Chp/autotests_stepik_final_task/README.md

-This project is the homework of the Stepik Automation course
+This project is the final task of the Stepik Automation course